 From October through June, the Frederic Remington Art Museum offers monthly classes for homeschool families and groups.
-Classes will use the work of Frederic Remington to explore a wide range of topics in and approaches to the study of art, art history, and visual culture.
-Each class will begin in the Museum galleries, where students will engage with selected artworks to explore a given topic.
-The class will then move to the classroom of the Eva Caten Remington Education Center for a hands-on activity that will build upon the conversations in the galleries.
+Classes use the work of Frederic Remington to explore a wide range of topics in and approaches to the study of art, art history, and visual culture.
+Each class begins in the Museum galleries, where students engage with selected artworks to explore a given topic.
+The class then moves to the classroom of the Eva Caten Remington Education Center for a hands-on activity that builds upon the conversations in the galleries.

 Students can expect to:

 —develop their observation and critical thinking skills through discussions of works in the Museum’s galleries

 —deepen their understanding of artistic techniques, tools, media and conventions

 —consider the complex cultural and aesthetic contexts out of which artworks emerge